-Date: August 7, 2020 By: /s/ Douglas E. Barnett
+Date: May 4, 2021 By: /s/ Douglas E. Barnett

-Douglas E. Barnett

-Executive Vice President and Chief Financial Officer

-(principal financial officer of the registrant)
+Douglas E. Barnett Executive Vice President and Chief Financial Officer (principal financial officer of the registrant)

-2019 OMNIBUS INCENTIVE COMPENSATION PLAN FORM OF EXECUTIVE RESTRICTED STOCK UNIT GRANT AGREEMENT
+SABRE CORPORATION 2019 OMNIBUS INCENTIVE COMPENSATION PLAN FORM OF EXECUTIVE RESTRICTED STOCK UNIT GRANT AGREEMENT

-THIS AGREEMENT is made as of this GRANT DATE between Sabre Corporation (the "Company") and PARTICIPANT NAME (the "Participant").
+THIS AGREEMENT, including any special terms and conditions in the appendix attached hereto (the "Agreement"), is made as of this ###GRANT DATE### between Sabre Corporation (the "Company") and ###PARTICIPANT NAME### (the "Participant").